 Click the sections below to learn more about important causes of delirium in older adults.

 If you are caring for an older person, make sure to monitor the frequency of urination and bowel movements.
-Usually, urine retention can be treated with repeated bladder catheterization or temporary insertion of a urinary catheter (not recommended for longer than 48 hours).
-Fecal impaction can be helped by enemas, mild laxatives, and subsequent stool softeners.
+Usually, urinary retention can be treated with repeated bladder catheterization or temporary insertion of a urinary catheter (not recommended for longer than 48 hours).
+Fecal impaction can be helped by enemas, laxatives, and subsequent stool softeners.
 Careful attention to diet and exercise afterward will help to prevent an impaction from recurring.

 Some of the symptoms of delirium that are possible during severe alcohol withdrawal or substance abuse include: